 The people were so friendly!
 And quirky.
 One old guy with a decrepit looking dog followed us home one day.
 Actually, he was following Brenda, a tall blonde in our group whom he took a liking to.
 He was confused by me.
 I was by far the youngest in our group. he asked if I was the maid.
 Our only fluent French speaker acted horrified and told him no, I was a famous American scholar.
 He treated me with respect after that.
 One couple said three weeks wasn’t enough time to get to know the area.
 The second floor of their house was empty since their kids had grown up and moved away; they invited me to stay in their house for the whole summer.
 I was tempted, but I had a job to get back to at home.

 4) FLORIDA TO NIAGARA.
 This was two back-to-back trips in 2016.
 Bob had a conference in Orlando.
-A week later, Jon Morgan had one — he was winning a national PTA award for Music Composition.
+A week later, Jon Morgan had one — he was winning a national PTA award for Music Composition, also in Orlando.
 Bob had to be in Florida before school was out.
 So he flew down.
 When school ended, Jon Morgan and I set out on our road trip.
-He proved to be a wonderful travel companion; I loved our conversations in the car, and it meant the world to me when my teenage son told me afterward how much he’d love them, too.
+My son proved to be a wonderful travel companion; I loved our conversations in the car, and it meant the world to me when my teenage son told me afterward how much he’d love them, too.
 We stopped for a night in Savannah and had a wonderful time looking for a restaurant along the pedestrian mall there.
 We met Bob at his conference hotel in Orlando, attended the last day of the ALA convention, which we both enjoyed, and then moved to one of the hotels at Universal for two awesome days at the Wizarding World of Harry Potter.
 In general I dislike amusement parks, but this one was different.
 I didn’t go on rides (except the Hogwarts Express).
 They make me sick.
 Instead, I just soaked up the atmosphere at Hogwarts, Hogsmeade Village, and Diagon Alley.
+And drank butterbeer.
 Then we moved to one of the Disney Resorts for the PTA convention, where Mickey and Minnie Mouse helped celebrate our student award winners, including my son.
 Then we left Florida to drive home.

 That was Part One.
 At home, we had time to do laundry, and then Jon Morgan and I got back in the car the very next day, for our trip north.
 The goal of this leg of the trip was to get him to Colgate University in upstate New York, where he was attending a two-week summer music program.